Caring for cats

 What cats need:

-• Scratching is a natural behaviour for cats, which sharpens claws, stretches muscles and leaves scent marks.
-Your cat will need a scratching post, which can be horizontal or vertical, and can be made from sisal (a coarse natural fibre), carpet, cardboard or wood.
-You can encourage your cat to use the scratching post (rather than other things, like the furniture) by putting catnip on it.
+• Scratching is a natural behaviour for cats.
+It sharpens claws, stretches muscles and leaves scent marks.
+Provide your cat with a scratching post.
+Putting catnip on scratching post is more likely to encourage your cat to use it (rather than other things, like the furniture). `

 Companionship